 • oily skin/increased sebum production

-• masculinizing hormone therapy
+• use of masculinizing hormone therapy

 • endocrine disorders